-Accordingly paragraph 3 (viii) of the order is not applicable. - ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) during the year and no term loan has been raised by the company during the year.
-Therefore, this clause is not applicable for the company. - x) According to the information and explanations given to us, no fraud by the Company or on the Company by its officers or employees has been noticed or reported during the Year. - xi) The company did not have any whole time director or manager during the financial year.
-Accordingly paragraph 3(xi) of the order is not applicable to the company. - xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable to the Company. - xiii) According to the information and explanations given to us and based on our examination of the records of the Company, transactions with the related parties are in compliance with sections 177 and 188 of the Act where applicable and details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private piacement of shares or fully or partly convertible debentures during the year.
+- xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
+Accordingly, paragraph 3(xii) of the Order is not applicable to the Company. - xiii) According to the information and explanations given to us and based on our examination of the records of the Company, no transactions are entered with related parties.
+Accordingly, paragraph 3(xiii) of the Order is not applicable to the Company - xiv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
 Therefore, this clause is not applicable to the company. - xv) According to the information and explanations given to us and based on our examination of the records of the Company, the company has not entered into non-cash transactions with directors or persons connected with him.
 Accordingly, paragraph 3(xv) of the Order is not applicable. - xvi) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act 1934.